 Sometimes, early-onset Alzheimer’s, where people develop the disease before the age of 65, can run in families and may be caused by faulty genes.
 In these cases, many members of the same side of the family are affected, often in their 30s, 40s or 50s.
 These types of directly inherited Alzheimer’s are very rare.

 Other risk factors

 Some people develop mild memory problems that are worse than expected for their age, but do not get in the way of normal daily life.
 You might hear this called mild cognitive impairment (MCI).
-While people with MCI are at increased risk of developing Alzheimer’s, many people with MCI do not develop the disease and some even regain normal memory function.
+While people with MCI are at an increased risk of developing Alzheimer’s, many people with MCI do not develop the disease and some even regain normal memory function.

 People with Down’s syndrome are at an increased risk of developing Alzheimer’s and are more likely to develop the disease at an earlier age.

 What is Alzheimer's disease?